learn-co-students/nyc04-seng-ft-041920/20-intro-html-css/README.md

 All HTML elements can be considered as boxes!
 We can think of every HTML element being wrapped in a box that contains a margin, padding, border, and the content.

-- content - the text or images displayed on the webpage
+- Content - the text or images displayed on the webpage
-- border - the line around the content
+- Border - the line/border that goes around the content and padding
-- padding - the space between the border and content; transparent
+- Padding - the space between the border and content; transparent
-- margin - the space outside of the border or between elements; transparent
+- Margin - the space outside of the border or between elements; transparent

 #### More info
 - [W3schools Box Model](https://www.w3schools.com/css/css_boxmodel.asp)